Coatepeque FC

 Coatepeque Fútbol Club, is a Guatemalan professional football club based in Coatepeque, Quetzaltenango Department.
-They compete in the Primera División de Ascenso, the second tier of Guatemalan football.
+They compete in the Liga Primera División, the second tier of Guatemalan football.

 They play their home games at Estadio Israel Barrios.

 History

 Coatepeque plays in the Primera División, returning back after being relegated from the Liga Nacional during the 2023-24 season.

 Coatepeque was founded in 1967, under the name of Deportivo Independencia which was later changed to Deportivo Coatepeque.

 The team won promotion to the premier Liga Nacional for the first time in their history during the 2013–14 season.

 Their rivals are Xelajú, known as Derbi de Quetzaltenango given both teams from the same department.